HazyResearch/bazaar/pipe/README.md

 You can run Pipe in a regular scala REPL and manipulate your data or processing components interactively.

-You can also our python readers and writers in a python REPL and create your own components there.
+You can also run our python readers and writers in a python REPL and create your own components there.

 ## Setup